 Endeavor Mine's groundwater monitoring locations are concentrated around the perimeter of the Central Tailings Discharge (CTD) and the Sector 5 Tailings Storage Facility (CTF), while surface water monitoring locations are focused on water storages that could potentially discharge to environment during a major rain or storm event.
-Table 4.1 describes the monitoring stations where Figure 4.1 shows the locations of the piezometers.
+Table 3.2 describes the monitoring stations, where Figure 3.3 shows the locations of the piezometers.
 Depending on availability of water or flow, unfortunately on some occasions, piezometers cannot be monitored as a result of being dry.
+Parameters to be monitored are described in Table 3.3.